 With a diverse economy, strong schools and outstanding parks, Tigard is one of the most livable cities in Oregon.
 Since its incorporation in 1961, the city has grown to become a desirable and affordable community in the Portland metro area.
 Residents enjoy access to 18 miles of trails and nearly 550 acres of parks and open spaces.

 Residents have a range of public transportation choices to nearby Portland, Beaverton and Hillsboro.
 Other amenities include shopping at Bridgeport Village and Washington Square Mall as well as easy access to multiple full-service medical facilities.
 The Cascade Mountains, Oregon’s famed beaches and the Columbia Gorge are all accessible as day trips.

 The Tigard Police Department is a progressive and professional police organization.
 The department is committed to a community policing philosophy and works very closely with the public providing a wide range of programs and information.
 We are dedicated police professionals committed to the community, sensitive to the needs of our citizens while holding ourselves accountable to the highest standards of excellence and achievement.

-The eligibility list is a continuous listing and maintained as scores are received from PST with oral board interviews conducted on a monthly basis.
-Applicants with passing test scores of will be invited to submit a supplemental application as and participate in the next scheduled oral board on the second Monday of every month.
+The eligibility list is a continuous listing and maintained as scores are received from PST with oral board interviews conducted on a monthly or quarterly basis.
+Applicants with passing test scores of will be invited to submit a supplemental application as and participate in the next scheduled oral board.

 The City of Tigard offers an excellent benefits package including cafeteria-style health, dental, and vision, employer-paid VEBA, life insurance, and participation in Oregon PERS with employer-paid employee contribution.
 Tigard provides a generous paid leave program including vacation, sick leave, and 96 hours of paid holiday time.